-(a) IN GENERAL.-Not later than 60 days after the date of enactment of this Act, the Secretary of Transportation, in consultation with the Secretary of Health and Human Services, shall establish an advisory committee for the purpose of reviewing options to improve the disclosure of charges and fees for air medical services, better inform consumers of insurance options for such services, and protect consumers from balance billing.
+- (a) IN GENERAL.-Not later than 60 days after the date of enactment of this Act, the Secretary of Transportation, in consultation with the Secretary of Health and Human Services, shall establish an advisory committee for the purpose of reviewing options to improve the disclosure of charges and fees for air medical services, better inform consumers of insurance options for such services, and protect consumers from balance billing. - (b) COMPOSITION OF THE ADVISORY COMMITTEE.-The advisory committee shall be composed of the following members: - (1) The Secretary of Transportation, or the Secretary's designee. - (2) The Secretary of Health and Human Services, or the Secretary's designee. - (3) One representative, to be appointed by the Secretary of Transportation, of each of the following: - (A) Each relevant Federal agency, as determined by the Secretary of Transportation. - (B) State insurance regulators - (C) Health insurance providers. - (D) Patient advocacy groups.(E) Consumer advocacy groups. - (F) Physician specializing in emergency, trauma, cardiac, or stroke. - (4) Three representatives, to be appointed by the Secretary of Transportation, to represent the various segments of the air ambulance industry. - (5) Additional three representatives not covered under paragraphs (1) through (4), as determined necessary and appropriate by the Secretary.

-and protect consumers from balance billing.

-(b) Composition of the Advisory Committee.-The advisory

-committee shall be composed of the following members:

-(1) The Secretary of Transportation, or the Secretary's designee.

-(2) The Secretary of Health and Human Services, or the Secretary's designee.

-(3) One representative, to be appointed by the Secretary of Transportation, of each of the following:

-(A) Each relevant Federal agency, as determined by the Secretary of Transportation.

-- (B) State insurance regulators (C) Health insurance providers. - (D) Patient advocacy groups.(E) Consumer advocacy groups.

-(F) Physician specializing in emergency, trauma, cardiac, or stroke.

-(4) Three representatives, to be appointed by the Secretary of Transportation, to represent the various segments of the air ambulance industry.

-(5) Additional three representatives not covered under paragraphs (1) through (4), as determined necessary and appropriate by the Secretary.